jef-design/jef-design/README.md

 I'm a software engineer passionate about building impactful applications and contributing to the tech community.

 ### 🔭 Current Projects:
-- [Project A](https://github.com/username/project-a): A tool to manage tasks efficiently.
+- [Linklys](https://github.com/username/project-a): A bio link tool you can manage you links or social link in one bio.
-- [Project B](https://github.com/username/project-b): An open-source library for developers.
+- [Amane](https://github.com/username/project-b): An anime streaming platforms for anime lovers.

 ### 🛠️ Skills:
 ![JavaScript](https://img.shields.io/badge/JavaScript-%23F7DF1E.svg?style=for-the-badge&logo=javascript&logoColor=black)